SpehleonLP/IK-Guide/README.md

 d. the solver itself.

-## 4.a.
+## a.
 Computing the Jacobian Transpose Matrix

 As before we consider the jacobian transpose matrix as an array of vec3 objects; each vec3 describes how the end effector will move in response to changes at the current joint.
 If you've taken calculus before think of it as a secant, or a poor estimate of a tangent.